 When you enter a NAP, the Official Assignee sends out a report to all the people you owe money.
 They can log onto our website to get updates after the first report is sent.

-Once you have entered into a NAP, creditors cannot continue to chase you for any debt included in your NAP.
+Once you're admitted to a NAP, creditors can't continue to chase you for any debt included in your NAP.

 - contingent debts — These debts will only be included in your NAP if you are required to make payments on the debt at the date of your application. e.g. when you sign as guarantor for a friend’s finance agreement.
 You don’t have to pay any money now but you might have to repay the debt in the future if your friend doesn't pay.
 This will become a new debt to you at that future date that is still owed.